saretawa/linux-srt/README.md

 ### License

-MIT — open for personal, academic, or professional use.
+This project is licensed under the MIT License - see the LICENSE file for details.